The responsibilities of a CEO evolve more than any other position as a business grows.

 Example: Mission-Outcomes-Competencies (MOC)

-Template for figuring out what you are looking for when hiring an executive
+Template for figuring out what you are looking for when hiring a leader

 Mission: Two sentences describing the purpose of the role.
 Why are you making this hire?